SHIELD: Safety on Humanoids via CBFs In Expectation on Learned Dynamics: Experiments

 \newsec{Learned Tracking.} We first test the velocity tracking capabilities of the SHIELD framework.
 In these experiments, we send a pre-set sequence of velocity commands through the framework to the controller and compare our resulting velocities to the command sequence.
 We achieve noticeable improvements in tracking as shown in Fig. \ref{fig:tracking}.

 \newsec{Obstacle Avoidance.} First, we conduct controlled experiments with fixed obstacles.
 We define success as the robot walking past obstacles without making contact.
 We model the detected obstacles as cylinders of radius 0.3m and the robot to have a safety margin of 0.38m from the center of mass.
 To navigate, we first use A* \cite{Hart1968} to first plan a path through free space, we then generate nominal velocities by directing the robot from its current position to the next node on the path and filter the commanded velocities with SHIELD.
 We present both single-obstacle and multi-obstacle cases.
 In single-obstacle experiments, naively following the A* path alone does not completely avoid obstacles due to state tracking errors.
-The nominal DTCBF filter, being unaware of the dynamics residual, either collides into the obstacle or exhibits extreme conservative behavior with $\alpha = 0.99$.
+The nominal DTCBF filter, being unaware of the dynamics residual, either performs too aggressively colliding with the obstacle, or performs to conservatively taking almost twice the time to arrive at the goal.
 However, SHIELD enables the robot to completely bypass the obstacle.
 We observe similar behavior in multi-obstacle scenarios, where SHIELD is able to adjust conservativeness online to only enforce maximum safety conditions when needed, resulting in more dynamic behavior.
 The results of these experiments can be seen in Fig. \ref{fig:experiments}.

 \newsec{Unstructured Outdoor Environment.} We also perform experiments in unstructured outdoor environments for further validation.
 In these tests, a user provides joystick inputs to the robot for safety reasons and would either control the robot to walk directly towards people or provide no input and let the robot stay in place unless people encroach on its safety boundary.
 These experiments can be seen in Fig. \ref{fig:hero} and Fig. \ref{fig:pedstrian} and the experimental video \cite{video}.